revanth83/revanth83.github.io/_posts/2025-12-8-causal_graphs_full_tutorial_networkx.md

 ## Introduction

-This tutorial is inspired by Chapter 3 of Matheus Facure’s *Causal Inference in Python*, but uses **original examples, variables, and business scenarios** so that each concept stands on its own.
+This tutorial builds on standard causal inference concepts and uses **original examples, variables, and business scenarios** so that each concept stands on its own.

 The focus is on **practical intuition** — understanding how confounding, colliders, and selection bias arise in real-world data, and how causal graphs help avoid incorrect conclusions.